Fig 1

 |

-appearance, the Jade Tree Frog is amongst the most stunning of all Southeast
+appearance, the Jade Tree Frog Rhacophorus dulitensis is amongst the most stunning of all Southeast

 Asia's frogs.
-It inhabits moist, lowland primary rainforest.
+It inhabits moist, lowland primary rainforest on the

-The species generally remains high in the canopy, however when conditions
+The species spends much of its time in the forest canopy, however when conditions

-are suitable and pools and other waterlogged areas have formed on the forest
+are suitable and pools and waterlogged areas have formed on the forest

-floor, males and females will congregate on nearby low-level vegetation and
+floor, males and females will congregate on low vegetation and

 engage in mass-breeding.
-The species is a typical bubble nest builder -
+The species is a foam nest builder -

-these are generally positioned around one to two metres above the water, so
+these nests are generally positioned around at around one to two metres, so

 that emerging tadpoles will drop into the water below.

-compared with the maximum size of 3.6 cm for the male.
+compared with a maximum size of 3.6 cm for the male.

 The beautiful colours of this frog make it easy to identify.
 Its head is